egel-lang/egel-serf/README.md

-# egel-serf
+# The Egel Gopher/WWW Server

-The Egel Gopher/WWW Server
+A small Egel script implementing a minimalist Gopher server.